jlebre/42IRC/README.md

 poll: This function waits for events on a set of file descriptors, allowing a program to multiplex I/O operations.

-1. INVITE:
-   - Purpose: Invites a user to a specific channel.
-   - Server Considerations: Check if the user issuing the command has the necessary privileges to invite others to the channel.
-Verify if the channel exists and if the invited user is allowed to join.
-   - Server-to-Client Message: `:server_name INVITE invited_user :channel_name`

-2. JOIN:
-   - Purpose: Joins a user to a specific channel.
-   - Server Considerations: Check if the channel exists and if the user has the necessary permissions to join.
-Notify other users in the channel about the new user.
-   - Server-to-Client Message: `:user!user@host JOIN :#channel`

-3. KICK:
-   - Purpose: Removes a user from a channel.
-   - Server Considerations: Verify if the user issuing the kick command has the necessary privileges.
-Notify the kicked user and the channel about the action.
-   - Server-to-Client Message: `:server_name KICK channel_name kicked_user :reason`

-4. MODE:
-   - Purpose: Sets modes (e.g., user modes or channel modes).
-   - Server Considerations: Validate the mode changes requested by the user.
-Update the mode settings accordingly.
-   - Server-to-Client Message: `:server_name MODE target parameters`

-5. NICK:
-   - Purpose: Changes a user's nickname.
-   - Server Considerations: Check if the new nickname is valid and not already in use.
-Notify other users about the nickname change.
-   - Server-to-Client Message: `:old_nick NICK new_nick`

-6. PART:
-   - Purpose: Removes a user from a channel.
-   - Server Considerations: Verify if the user is in the specified channel and handle the removal accordingly.
-   - Server-to-Client Message: `:user!user@host PART #channel`

-7. PASS:
-   - Purpose: Sets a password for connection.
-   - Server Considerations: Authenticate users based on the provided password.
-   - Server-to-Client Message: Not typically used for server-to-client communication.

-8. PRIVMSG:
-   - Purpose: Sends a private message to a user or a message to a channel.
-   - Server Considerations: Deliver the message to the intended recipient(s) based on the target specified.
-   - Server-to-Client Message: `:sender PRIVMSG target :message_text`

-9. QUIT:
-   - Purpose: Disconnects a user from the IRC server.
-   - Server Considerations: Handle the disconnection gracefully and notify other users about the quit message.
-   - Server-to-Client Message: `:user!user@host QUIT :Quit message`

-10. TOPIC:
-    - Purpose: Sets or retrieves the topic of a channel.
-    - Server Considerations: Validate the topic change and notify users in the channel about the new topic.
-    - Server-to-Client Message: `:server_name TOPIC #channel :new_topic`

-11. USER:
-    - Purpose: Registers a new user with the server.
-    - Server Considerations: Authenticate the user and set initial user attributes.
-    - Server-to-Client Message: Not typically used for server-to-client communication.

 ## Step by step

 The main function: